rayeddev/swift-immutable/readme.md

 # swift-immutable

-`swift-immutable` is a Swift macro package that extends pure structs with a `clone` method, inspired by Kotlin's data class `copy` function.
+`swift-immutable` is a Swift macro package that extends pure structs with a `clone` method, copy swift struct that inspired by Kotlin's data class `copy` function.
 This package aims to facilitate immutable programming in Swift, particularly beneficial when working with SwiftUI.

 ## Features